Welcome to today's edition of the Rush 24-7 podcast.

 Now, in the Senate, he might not have much of a problem.

-I don't think the majority of them, but the House Republicans are not going to sign anything that raises taxes.
+But the House Republicans are not going to sign anything that raises taxes.

 They just aren't.

-The president is the one who can be made to cave if you hold firm on not raising taxes, because that's all he cares about, and that's all the Democrats care about.
+The president is the one who can be made to cave if you hold firm on not raising taxes because that's all he cares about and that's all the Democrats care about.

 I don't care whether they try for a temporary debt limit increase, a permanent deal, whatever they call it.

-It's all going to be about you Republicans agreeing to a tax increase and don't do it, or you are in big trouble when it comes time to get your own self re-elected.
+It's all going to be about you Republicans agreeing to a tax increase and don't do it or you are in big trouble when it comes time to get your own self re-elected.

-Now either Clinton's out there prodding Obama not to blink.
+Now, either Clinton's out there prodding Obama not to blink.

 Clinton's out there saying the House will cave.